On this page

 To increase your sales, objectives should include:

-- ensuring as many potential customers know about your business and what you have to offer
+- ensuring as many potential customers as possible know about your business – and what you have to offer

 Conducting market research will help you identify and define marketing opportunities and problems, and generate sales.